P05B3

 What P05B3 means

 P05B3 is stored when the PCM detects an open circuit condition in the control circuit for an electrically driven coolant pump.
-Electric coolant pumps are used in hybrid vehicles, vehicles with electric turbocharger cooling, or supplemental heating/cooling circuits, and the PCM drives them through a dedicated output circuit.
-An open in this circuit means the PCM command signal is not reaching the pump or is not returning a valid feedback signal.
+Electric coolant pumps appear on hybrids, on vehicles with electric turbocharger or intercooler cooling, and on supplemental heating/cooling loops, and the PCM drives them through a dedicated output.
+An open in this circuit means the command signal is not reaching the pump or a valid feedback is not returning.

-The PCM monitors the coolant pump control circuit for expected current draw or a feedback voltage.
-When the circuit is open, no current flows, and the PCM cannot confirm pump operation.
-Depending on the vehicle and which cooling loop the pump serves, this can result in elevated coolant temperatures or inadequate battery thermal management in hybrid applications.
+The PCM monitors the pump control circuit for expected current draw or a feedback voltage.
+When the circuit is open, no current flows and the PCM cannot confirm pump operation.
+Depending on which loop the pump serves, this can result in elevated coolant temperatures or inadequate battery thermal management in hybrid applications.

-Consequences range from a simple MIL illumination to a limp mode entry if the affected pump is critical to engine or high-voltage battery cooling.
-In hybrid or plug-in vehicles, the code may restrict charging or propulsion to protect components from overheating.
+Consequences range from simple MIL illumination to a limp mode entry when the affected pump is critical to engine or high-voltage battery cooling.
+In hybrid or plug-in vehicles the code may restrict charging or propulsion to protect components.
+Note that on many vehicles this same code is defined within the Active Grille Air Shutter B family, so confirm the exact OEM definition before diagnosis.

 Common causes